Thinking of booking a show stand? Check our step-by-step guide to what needs doing when.

 - A ‘space only’, usually applicable to larger stands, means you can do with the space as you please.
-It’s often best to hire a professional contractor to design, create and build (and pack down)
+It’s often best to hire a professional contractor to design, create and build (and pack down) what you need.

 - For exhibitors on a budget, a ‘pod’ might work well.
 At the V&E show, for example, this includes a small, ready-built and branded stand with a screen.
-All you need to bring are your
+All you need to bring are your marketing materials.

 - Don’t sell to other stands.

 - Don’t break up your stand too early.